ericoporto/ags-manual-wiki/_Game.md

 ### Game start and ending

-AGS also does not define such thing as "game start" or "game end".
+AGS also does not strictly define such things as "game start" or "game end".
 This may be confusing at first, but the idea is that you define what happens in the game yourself.

 For example, you may make it so that the first Room loaded in game acts as a "Main Menu".
-Within the "Main Menu" there will be a "New Game" button, and once the players press that, they are sent to the first "story" Room.
+Within the "Main Menu" there will be a "New Game" button, and once the players press that, they are sent to another Room where the "story" begins.

 On another hand, you may make it so that the game story starts right away, without any "main menus", and there's just a floating game menu displayed by clicking on a button in a corner of a screen.